Semantics3/2048-as-a-service/README.md

 All game sessions will be terminated if there is more than `5 minutes` of inactivity.

+#### Installing Locally
+**2048-as-a-service** can be also installed locally.

+To build and install from the latest source:

+    $ git clone git@github.com:Semantics3/2048-as-a-service.git
+    $ cd 2048-as-a-service
+    $ npm install
+    $ node index.js (Will start 2048-as-a-service running on port 8080)

 # API Reference (JSON mode)

 ## GET /hi/start/json